ericproffitt/TopicModelsVB.jl/README.md

 end
 ```

-**Important:** We refrain from fixing our corpus in this case, first because the CiteULike corpus is pre-packaged and has thus already been fixed, however more importantly, because removing user keys from documents and then fixing our corpus may result in a re-ordering of the user dictionary.
+**Important:** We refrain from fixing our corpus in this case, first because the CiteULike corpus is pre-packaged and thus pre-fixed, but more importantly, because removing user keys from documents and then fixing our corpus may result in a re-ordering of its user dictionary.

-After training our model, we will evaluate model quality by measuring its success at imputing the correct user back into each of the document libraries.
+After training, we will evaluate model quality by measuring its success at imputing the correct user back into each of the document libraries.

 It's also worth noting that after removing a single reader from each document, 158 of the documents now have 0 readers.